 How To Properly Install Your Car Cover

 Car covers are pretty easy to install, even though they can look and feel bulky.
 Your car cover should have a tag that identifies the front.
 Start by wrapping the car cover on the front bumper and work toward the read.
 A custom car cover made for your car will have pockets for the jutting parts, like the mirrors and antenna.
 You just fit the parts into the cover.
+Be sure to learn more about roof console landcruiser as well.

 How To Prevent Micro Scratches on Your Classic Car